 HTS was cracking down on many places in Anti-Lebanon, particularly the town of Haweek, which spans both sides of the Syria-Lebanon border near Qusayr.
 Haweek’s population is largely Lebanese on both sides of the border.
 HTS has presented this crackdown as having to do with Captagon pill smuggling.

-The crackdown has rubbed some Lebanese clans the wrong way, notable the Zaiter and Jaafar clans, both of whom have long been accused of being involved in the Syrian Captagon trade.
+The crackdown has rubbed some Lebanese clans the wrong way, notably the Zaiter and Jaafar clans, both of whom have long been accused of being involved in the Syrian Captagon trade.
 The clans reported raided the Syrian side of Haweek, killing two or three HTS members and capturing two others.

 This only led to further escalation, with the HTS shelling areas inside the Lebanon border, including Hermel and the border village of Qasr.
 HTS forces reportedly captured three Lebanese in a new raid on Haweek, and looted several homes, burning another.
 One Lebanese soldier was reported wounded in the shelling in Qasr.
 Lebanese soldiers are reportedly rushing reinforcements to the area, though since then Syrian Army forces have entered Lebanon.